TodXu/MyWonder/README.md

 Enable our customers to create visualizations with ease from massive files within a short time period, by the method of distributing the files on the cloud.

 Project summary：

-Making progress on the new platform MyWonder for big data analytics and visualization:
+MyWonder is a platform for big data analytics and visualization:
-Enable our customers to create visualizations with ease from massive files within a short time period, by the method of distributing the files on the cloud.
+Our vision is to enable our customers to create visualizations with ease from massive files within a short time period, by the method of distributing the files on the cloud.